16 April 2021

 Foresters has a long and strong track record of giving back to its members in this way, through its member benefits package, and are proud to have paid £1.7million to members in discretionary grants in 2020 alone.

-Rachel Hardy, Chief Executive of Foresters Friendly Society commented “Despite the worldwide challenges of 2020 which continued into 2021, we have maintained our position as a trusted provider of savings and investment plans which is reflected in the sales results we have achieved in the first quarter of 2021.
+Rachel Webb, Chief Executive of Foresters Friendly Society commented “Despite the worldwide challenges of 2020 which continued into 2021, we have maintained our position as a trusted provider of savings and investment plans which is reflected in the sales results we have achieved in the first quarter of 2021.
 Our commitment to working hard and providing a first class service for our existing and new members, plus our well-established distribution channels and capability, alongside the confidence and trust that prospects and members have in Foresters as a credible provider, has assisted our Marketing and Sales team in achieving such fantastic results.

 As a mutual Society, we put our members interests at the heart of everything we do and I am proud of what we have collectively achieved in the quarter and the support we continue to provide to members during these often uncertain times”.